Further Information about Hebe Great Orme Hedging

 ‘Great Orme’ grows to 1.5 x 1.5 metres, making it suitable for all but the tiniest gardens.
 Useful for coastal positions due to its tolerance of salty winds it can be grown as a beautiful informal flowering hedge around a seaside garden, or as a centrepiece in a bed.

-In cottage gardens and borders this reliable plant provides a long flowering period and evergreen backdrop.
+In cottage gardens and borders this reliable hedging plant provides a long flowering period and evergreen backdrop.
 The fragrant flowers tend to release much of their scent in the late evening, making this plant perfect for night scented garden designs.
 Also useful for urban planting as it is forgiving of some pollution and flourishes in the frost protected micro climate of the city.

-Like most Hebes, ‘Great Orme’ is low maintenance and needs only a little pruning to keep its shape, just a light trim after flowering which can encourage a second flush of colour is all that’s necessary.
+Like most Hebes, ‘Great Orme’ hedging is low maintenance and needs only a little pruning to keep its shape, just a light trim after flowering which can encourage a second flush of colour is all that’s necessary.

-It is best to grow ‘Great Orme’ in a sheltered position especially inland where there is a risk of frost.
-All Hebes are prone to frost damage but will quickly send out fresh new leaves to replace any brown ones caused by very cold conditions.
+It is best to grow ‘Great Orme’ hedges in a sheltered position especially inland where there is a risk of frost.
+All Hebe hedges are prone to frost damage but will quickly send out fresh new leaves to replace any brown ones caused by very cold conditions.
 Able to grow in most well drained soil conditions it can cope with a certain amount of dryness but will not tolerate consistently very wet roots.
 It is best to improve damp areas with sharp sand or grit before planting to ensure good drainage and the best possible outcome for this plants growth.

 We recommend a planting distance of 2 to 3 per metre, this gives good ground coverage and the best hedge density.